 Charles Turner was one of the very first African-American researchers in animal behavior.
-Among other things, his research showed that insects can hear and exhibit trial-and-error learning.
+Among other things, his research focused on insect sensory biology and task learning.
 By naming the undergraduate program after him, the ABS Diversity Committee emphasizes its goal to increase the diversity of its membership by encouraging researchers of all ages, levels, and ethnic groups to participate in the annual meetings.

 The Turner Program is managed by the Animal Behavior Society Diversity Committee and with generous funding by the The Animal Behavior Society.
 Please contact us if you would like to make a donation: [email protected]